whitphx/stlite/README.md

 ### Different Pyodide distributions (`pyodideUrl` option)

-_stlite_ uses [Pyodide](https://pyodide.org/) and loads it from the [CDN](https://pyodide.org/en/stable/usage/downloading-and-deploying.html#cdn) by default.
+_Stlite_ uses [Pyodide](https://pyodide.org/) and loads it from the [CDN](https://pyodide.org/en/stable/usage/downloading-and-deploying.html#cdn) by default.
 You can use your own Pyodide distribution by passing the URL to the `pyodideUrl` option as below.
 This would be helpful for example when your organization has a restrictive policy for CDN access.

 ```js
 stlite.mount(